5 Things to check when buying a house

 Visit the house at various times of day

-This is so important not just to check for anti-social behaviour but also to check things like the lighting in the area, whether there are lots of parked cars for as nearby venue etc.
+This is so important not just to check for anti-social behaviour but also to check things like the lighting in the area, whether there are lots of parked cars for a nearby venue etc.

-Get a home buyers report
+Get a home buyers report or survey

-A home buyers report will check all about the structure of the house, any issues with the roof and all important things like if there are any potential issues they can see with the boiler.
-They will ask the vendor for any evidence that a heating company has inspected the boiler and if they haven’t you can arrange this yourself.
-No one wants to move into a house then realise it is an old boiler that then breaks, what an expense!
+A home buyer’s report will check all about the structure of the house, any issues with the roof and all important things, such as whether there are any potential issues they can see with the boiler.

 Check mobile reception